 - Be firm but gentle when the dough degasses, and you’ll have a better crust.

 The Ins and Outs of Dough Degassing

-This hole structure is acceptable in some situations, but with other pizza styles, you will simply want a smooth, thick product without holes, which is where degassing comes in.
+This hole structure is acceptable in some situations, but with other pizza styles, you will want a smooth, thick product without holes, which is where degassing comes in.

 The art of shaping an artisan pizza is breaking down the large bubbles into smaller ones, but not so much as creating a typical cracker crust.
 Typically this takes a lot of patience and practice.